The 13th Floor Elevators: 1966–1967: Psychedelic Sounds and Easter Everywhere

-In early January 1966, producer Gordon Bynum brought the band to Houston to record two songs to release as a single on his newly formed Contact record label.
+In early January 1966, producer Gordon Bynum brought the band to Walt Andrus' Studios Houston to record two songs to release as a single on his newly formed Contact record label.
 The songs were Erickson's "You're Gonna Miss Me", and Hall-Sutherland's "Tried to Hide".
-Some months later, the International Artists label picked it up and re-released it.
+Bynum released them as a single on his own label, Contact, on 17 January, and it became a local hit.

+On 27 January, the vice squad raided Hall's home and found two pounds of marijuana in the garage.
+They arrested Hall, Erickson, Sutherland, and Walton who were all present.
+Erickson's old apartment was raided also, and more was found there.
+All four were charged with possession.
+Their bail conditions forbade them from leaving the state, causing them to temporarily lose out on gigs further afield.

+Around this time, Erickson met Janis Joplin at a party, while she was back in Texas between stints in San Francisco.
+After which Erickson wrote the line "I’ve seen your face before, I’ve known you all my life" about her.
+It would be included in the band's song "Splash 1", which was otherwise written by Hall's wife Clementine.
+After both Joplin and the Elevators played the same concert at the Methodist Student Centre on March 12th 1966, Hall asked Joplin to join the Elevators, though nothing came of it.

-Throughout the spring of 1966, the group toured extensively in Texas, playing clubs in Austin, Dallas, and Houston.
-They also played on live teen dance shows on TV, such as Sumpin Else, in Dallas, and The Larry Kane Show in Houston.
-During the Summer, the IA re-release of "You're Gonna Miss Me" became popular outside Texas, especially in Miami, Detroit, and the San Francisco Bay Area.
-In October 1966, it peaked on the national Billboard chart at the No. 55 position.
-Prompted by the success of the single, the Elevators toured the West Coast, made two nationally televised appearances for Dick Clark, and played several dates at the San Francisco ballrooms The Fillmore and The Avalon.
+The band were now regularly playing in Houston and Dallas.
+They also played on live teen dance shows on TV, such as Sumpin Else in 1966, and The Larry Kane Show in 1967.

+In May 1966, the band were invited to a meeting with Houston Record label International Artists, who then re-released "You're Gonna Miss Me".
+Thurman left the band around this time and was replaced by Sutherland's school friend Ronnie Leatherman.
+During the summer, the IA re-release became popular outside Texas, especially in the San Francisco Bay Area.
+It peaked on the national Billboard chart at the No. 55 position.
+Prompted by the success of the single, the Elevators toured the West Coast, made two nationally televised appearances on Where The Action Is and American Bandstand with Dick Clark, and played several dates at the San Francisco ballrooms The Fillmore and The Avalon.